Category: DIY & Recipes

 In herbal terms, a poultice is damp herbal material applied onto the body…

-Personally, I don’t love the word “poultice” or let’s be honest, the look of a poulitce… 👀 But I try to use herbal definitions for skin care because it speaks more directly to the intention and philosophy of skin care that I resonate with.
+Personally, I don’t love the word “poultice” or let’s be honest, the look of a poultice… 👀 But I try to use herbal definitions for skin care because it speaks more directly to the intention and philosophy of skincare that I resonate with.

 The way that a poultice works, is that the herbs are gathered fresh or dry and then moistened and mashed.
-This breaks open the plant’s cellular walls, releases the healing constituents to interact on the skin.
+This breaks open the plant’s cellular walls and release the healing constituents to interact on the skin.

-A poultice can effectively treat anything from inflammation to rashes, burns, eczema, acne, and even deeper within like muscle aches, joint pain, cramps… Traditionally they’re used for “first-aid situations, but you can make a poultice for any skin care need…”
+A poultice can effectively treat anything from inflammation to rashes, burns, eczema, acne, and even deeper within like muscle aches, joint pain, and cramps… Traditionally they’re used for “first-aid situations, but you can make a poultice for any skincare need…”

 And it doesn’t have to look like a mushy salad!